OK

-OK (/ˌoʊˈkeɪ/), with spelling variations including okay, okeh, O.K. and many others, is an English word (originating in American English) denoting approval, acceptance, agreement, assent, acknowledgment, or a sign of indifference.
+OK (/ˌoʊˈkeɪ/), with spelling variations including okay, O.K. and many others, is an English word (originating in American English) denoting approval, acceptance, agreement, assent, acknowledgment, or a sign of indifference.
 OK is frequently used as a loanword in other languages.
 It has been described as the most frequently spoken or written word on the planet.

-The origin of OK is disputed; however, most modern reference works hold that it originated around Boston as part of a fad in the late 1830s of abbreviating misspellings; that it is an initialism of "oll korrect" as a misspelling of "all correct".
+The origin of OK is disputed; however, most modern reference works hold that it originated around Boston as part of a fad in the late 1830s of abbreviating misspellings – that it is an initialism of "oll korrect" as a misspelling of "all correct".
 This origin was first described by linguist Allen Walker Read in the 1960s.

 As an adjective, OK principally means "adequate" or "acceptable" as a contrast to "bad" ("The boss approved this, so it is OK to send out"); it can also mean "mediocre" when used in contrast with "good" ("The french fries were great, but the burger was just OK").
 It fulfills a similar role as an adverb ("Wow, you did OK for your first time skiing!").
 As an interjection, it can denote compliance ("OK, I will do that"), or agreement ("OK, that is fine").
 It can mean "assent" when it is used as a noun ("the boss gave her the OK to the purchase") or, more colloquially, as a verb ("the boss OKed the purchase").
 OK, as an adjective, can express acknowledgement without approval.
 As a versatile discourse marker or continuer, it can also be used with appropriate intonation to show doubt or to seek confirmation ("OK?", "Is that OK?").
 Some of this variation in use and shape of the word is also found in other languages.